zivtech/bear_skin/README.txt

 Bear Skin, a fully responsive Drupal starter theme packed with features and Sass goodies.
+Bear Skin is a pure starter theme (resets, preprocesses, grid, panels layouts, ruby gems) and contains a sub theme (Bear Coat), aimed at giving its base theme a better appearance out of the box (Menus, layouts, Semantic Ui integration, SIDR responsive menu, etc).

 Getting started
 -----------------